Business Administration (MBA)

 • MIS 720: Electronic Business and Big Data Infrastructures

-• MIS 755: Information Systems Security Management
+• MIS 755: Information Systems Security and Risk Management

 • MKTG 761: Product Innovation Management